hansroh/skitai/README.rst

         was.mbox.push ("Signed out successfully", "success")
         return was.redirect (was.ab (__options__.get ("redirect", 'index')))

-If you build useful tasks, please contribute them to `skitai.saddle.tasks`_.
+If you build useful services, please contribute them to `skitai.saddle.services`_.

 More About Namespace
 ````````````````````````````````````